When people think about where their consumer goods are produced, most imagine busy factories with long lines of workers.

 Cleanliness in Labs

 It might surprise you to learn that many of your favorite products are actually made in labs.
 These labs need the highest levels of cleanliness to keep consumers like you safe.
+The HVAC system plays a crucial role in maintaining cleanliness, especially in the age of COVID.

 Any bit of bacteria growth can have dire consequences.